maurocherchi/ja-chrome-extension/README.md

 The first thing to do once the extension is installed is to set the API Key.

-To do that, first pin the extension, then right-click on the extension icon and click Options.\
+To do that, first pin the extension 📍, then right-click on the extension icon and click Options.\
 (Alternative: open the extensions menu, click on the three dots, and select Options)

 | ![pin-it.png](img/pin-it.png) |